 The King O’ Hearts Club in Miami’s Liberty City at 6000 NW 7th Avenue isn’t just the place where Sam&Dave, the #1 selling soul duo of all time, got their start.
-It’s also where Clarence Reid and The Delmyras (Often misspelled Delmiros, Delmyrals, and Delmiras) cut their teeth as an opening act for some of the top r&b pop groovers in the country, like The Miracles.
+It’s also where Clarence Reid and The Delmyras (Often misspelled Delmiros, Delmyrals, and Delmiras) were an opening act for some of the top R&B pop groovers in the country, like The Miracles.

 The Miracles were a Berry Gordy Motown Group who started as the first artists on his original Tamla label.
-They clocked in 26 Top 40 pop hits and are one of the most influential groups in American music.
+They clocked in 26 Top 40 pop hits, making them one of the most influential groups in American music.

 Clarence Reid and his group were the house band at the King Of Hearts for a little while.
-The place was owned by a big white guy named John Lomelo who later became the mayor for life of Sunrise, FL just a bit north in Broward County.
-Later on he got indicted, arrested, and served time before getting elected again.
-Back in the soulified 60s he carried a pistol and fronted his artists money when they shot bad dice loads in the craps games that took place in and around his venue.
+The place was owned by John Lomelo who became the mayor for life of Sunrise, FL when he got indicted, and went to prison before getting elected again.
+He carried a pistol and fronted his artists money when they shot bad dice loads in the craps games at his venue.

-According to Steve Alaimo, who also performed there, “The door of the dressing room had bullet holes in it and people would watch you through them while you were in there getting ready.”
+According to Steve Alaimo, who performed there regularly, “The door of the dressing room had bullet holes in it and people would watch you through them while you were in there getting ready.”

 Clarence Reid got a lot of practice on stage with his band The Delmyras.